Build Seed7

 s7.c:30:20: fatal error: stdlib.h: No such file or directory

 indicate that the development package of the C library is missing.
-I don't know the name of this package in your distribution (under Ubuntu it has the name libc6-dev), but you can search for C development libraries and header files.
+I don't know the name of this package in your distribution (under Ubuntu it has the name libc6-dev and under openSUSE Tumbleweed the name is glibc-devel), but you can search in your package manager for C development libraries and header files.

 • Errors such as